OAGi/Score/docs/user_guide/index.rst

 Assign business terms to BIEs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Current Score version supports the assignment of business terms to two BIE types: ASBIE and BBIE.

 To assign a business term to a BIE:

 1. On the top menu of the page, click "BIE".

 2. Choose "View/Edit BIE" from the drop-down list.

-3. Locate the BIE you want to assign.
+3. Locate the desired top-level BIE.
 Use the *DEN*, *Business Context*, *Branch*, *State*, *Owner*, *Updater*,
    *Updated start date*, or *Updated end date* search filters to help located the desired BIE. (see `How to use Search
    Filters <#how-to-use-search-filters>`__).
 Click on the BIE DEN to open its "Edit BIE" page.

-4. Expand the root node on the BCC (for BBIE) or ASCC (for ASBIE) tree in the left navigation panel.
+4. Expand the tree structure until reaching the desired BIE node in the left navigation panel.

-5. Select a child property node (an ASCCP node in bolded blue font or a BCCP node in regular green font).
-   The detail for that child node is displayed in the right panel.
-Check the *Used* checkbox if it is unchecked and
+5. Select the desired BIE node.
+The detail for that node is displayed in the right panel.
+Check the *Used* checkbox if
-   click "Update" button at the top-right of the page.
+   it is unchecked and click "Update" button at the top-right of the page.
 The "Assign Business Term" button will be enabled.

 6. Click "Assign Business Term" button.